 Tamino Minerals, Inc. has a Geologic Report on its Property soon to be NI 43-101 Report

-The Company hasn’t diluted a single share.
-The company currently has 149,811,161 common shares outstanding.
+So far, the Company hasn’t diluted a single share.
+The company currently has 149,811,161 common shares outstanding in the Float.

-Our strategy is mainly to strive to generate Market Awareness and bring our current valuations to a more respectable value.
+The Company is projecting that it will lower the Authorized Shares from 1 Billion Common Shares to 650 Million Common Shares.

 The company will make further announcements on its other projects as progress is made.